Efik people: Clothing and adornment

 Prior to the introduction of European-styled clothing, the Efik wore loin clothes made of Raffia (Ndam).
 The fibre of the leaf-stalk of a palm was made into a thread and woven to make clothes and bags.
 Raffia palm clothing (Ọfọñ Ndam) could also be exported from other communities especially when a community made the best raffia clothing.
 Ikpaya a royal type of gown also made from raffia.
 Ikpaya is now worn by an Obong-elect during the traditional coronation ceremony.
 Women wore a number of brass rings on their legs and arms.
 Ivory bracelets (Mme) were worn by wealthy women.

 With the inception of the transatlantic slave trade, a number of foreign clothes were introduced into Efik society.
 Oral tradition holds that a type of clothing known as "Itu ita" was the earliest fabric imported into Old Calabar.
 This material is believed to have been imported by the Portuguese (Oboriki).
 The Portuguese are said to have arrived in masted ships.
 The name Itu ita translates to three manatees and is named because the masts of the ship resembled the manatee (Itu).
-Some other clothings introduced into the market include smit, brutanya, isadọhọ and nkisi.
+Some other clothing introduced into the market include smit, brutanya, isadọhọ and nkisi.

 The missionaries who arrived in 1846 contributed to the changes in women's attire in Efik society.
 Several types of English dresses were introduced to Efik women such as the Victorian dresses known in Efik as Ọnyọnyọ.
 Over the years, the Victorian dress has been modified and given what is regarded as a dignified African look.
 In modern-day Efik society, Ọnyọnyọ is worn on various occasions such as weddings and traditional events.
 The dress is often worn with ornaments such as necklaces and earrings made of coral beads.
 During weddings, the bride wears at least two different Ọnyọnyọ.
 The traditional attire for men usually consists of a white long-sleeved shirt, a long broad soft neckerchief or scarf of costly material (Ọkpọmkpọm) and a wrapper tied around the waist (Usobo).